fshowalter/franksmovielog.com-v1/content/reviews/0088-the-bad-sister-1931.md

 venue_notes:
 ---

 **Bette Davis's debut.** Sidney Fox plays the titular opportunistic sister in an upstanding Ohio family who falls for a con-man played by Humphrey Bogart.
 Davis plays her long-suffering sister in a forgettable part.
-Bogie's fox-like in his first heel role, but the predictable plot and flat performances from Fox and lead Conrad Nagel sink this effort.
+Bogie's vulpine in his first heel role, but the predictable plot and flat performances from Fox and lead Conrad Nagel sink this effort.